Chicken and Sausage Jambalaya Recipe

 Directions:

-3. Drain excess grease, leaving just enough for the onions.
+4. Drain excess grease, leaving just enough for the onions and bell peppers.

-4. Add onions, 1/2 cup of water and seasonings to taste.
+5. Add onions and bell peppers, 1/2 cup of water and seasonings with Tony’s and black pepper.

-5. Sauté onions until they are light brown, but not burnt.
+6. Sauté vegetables until they are light brown but not burnt.

 Wine Pairings: